WebAssembly/design/AstSemantics.md

 Operations under consideration:

+  * Float32Min - minimum; if either operand is NaN, returns NaN
+  * Float32Max - maximum; if either operand is NaN, returns NaN
+  * Float32MinNum - minimum; if exactly one operand is NaN, returns the other operand
+  * Float32MaxNum - maximum; if exactly one operand is NaN, returns the other operand
+  * Float32Trunc - round to nearest integer towards zero
+  * Float32NearestInt - round to nearest integer, ties to even

   * Float64Min - minimum; if either operand is NaN, returns NaN
   * Float64Max - maximum; if either operand is NaN, returns NaN
   * Float64MinNum - minimum; if exactly one operand is NaN, returns the other operand
   * Float64MaxNum - maximum; if exactly one operand is NaN, returns the other operand
   * Float64Trunc - round to nearest integer towards zero
   * Float64NearestInt - round to nearest integer, ties to even

-Min, Max, MinNum, and MaxNum operations would treat -0 as being effectively less than 0.

-## 32-bit Floating point operations

-All 32-bit floating point operations conform to the IEEE-754 standard.

-  * Float32Add - addition
-  * Float32Sub - subtraction
-  * Float32Mul - multiplication
-  * Float32Div - division
-  * Float32Abs - absolute value
-  * Float32Neg - negation
-  * Float32Copysign - copysign
-  * Float32Ceil - ceiling operation
-  * Float32Floor - floor operation
-  * Float32Eq - compare equal
-  * Float32Lt - less than
-  * Float32Le - less than or equal
-  * Float32Sqrt - square root

-Operations under consideration:

-  * Float32Min - minimum; if either operand is NaN, returns NaN
-  * Float32Max - maximum; if either operand is NaN, returns NaN
-  * Float32MinNum - minimum; if exactly one operand is NaN, returns the other operand
-  * Float32MaxNum - maximum; if exactly one operand is NaN, returns the other operand
-  * Float32Trunc - round to nearest integer towards zero
-  * Float32NearestInt - round to nearest integer, ties to even

 Min, Max, MinNum, and MaxNum operations would treat -0 as being effectively less than 0.